neurosity/neurosity-sdk-js/docs/getting-started.md

 id: getting-started
 title: Getting Started
 ---
-You'll need to setup an account once with Neurosity via [console.neurosity.co](consle.neurosity.co).
+Welcome to Neurosity's NotionJS repository.
+To begin, you'll need to set up an account once with Neurosity via [console.neurosity.co](consle.neurosity.co).
 Learn how to [setup an acount with Neurosity Developer Console](https://support.neurosity.co/hc/en-us/articles/360036196792).

 ## Prerequisites

-In order to download necessary tools, clone the repository, and install dependencies via `npm`, you need network access.
+To download the necessary tools, clone the repository, and install dependencies via `npm`, you need network access.

 You'll need the following tools: